ONLYOFFICE/document-server-integration/web/documentserver-example/csharp-mvc/README.md

 ## Step 2.
 Download the .Net (C# MVC) code for the editors integration

 Download the compiled [.Net (C# MVC) example](https://api.onlyoffice.com/editors/demopreview) from our site.
 You need to connnect the editors to your web site.
-For that specify the path to the editors installation in the *settings.config* file:
+Specify path to the editors installation in the *settings.config* file:
 ```
 <add key="files.docservice.url.site" value="https://documentserver/" />
 ```